asciimoo/exrex/README.markdown

 *Features*

- * Generating all matching string
+ * Generating all matching strings
  * Generating a random matching string
  * Counting the number of matching strings
  * Simplification of regular expressions